-The outdoor summer season market will again be held in the heart of downtown Abbotsford, on Montrose Avenue at George Ferguson Way, each Saturday morning from May 5th to October 27th between 9am and 1pm.
-Market vendors offer to the public the highest quality produce and fruit, plants, flowers and herbs, unique crafts and creative works of art.
+The outdoor summer season market will again be held just on the outskirts of historic downtown Abbotsford, in Jubilee Park at 2552 McCallum Rd, each Saturday morning from May 2th to October 31th between 9am and 1pm.
+Market vendors offer to the public the highest quality produce, plants, flowers and herbs, craft beverages, unique crafts and creative works of art.

-Designed not only as a shopping place but also as a social community venue, the market features entertainment, raffles and contests for both vendors and shoppers.
+Designed not only as a shopping place but also as a social community venue, the market features a variety of local entertainment each week.

-Over the past fourteen years we have had a tremendous response from both vendors and members of the community.
+Over the past sixteen years we have had a tremendous response from both vendors and members of the community.
 You do not want to miss out on this exciting venture!

-These rules and regulations endeavor to capture the spirit of what the AFCMS has created.
+These policy and procedures endeavor to capture the spirit of what the AFCMS has created.
 Your participation contributes to positive energy, diversity and health, which are important to a prosperous community.
 In the spirit of encouraging communication between all participants, we welcome concerns or comments regarding these guidelines.

 The Abbotsford Farm & Country Market Society (AFCMS) is governed by a volunteer Board of Directors.

-The Board has developed a set of regulations for market vendors.
-In order to be accepted as a vendor, you must read and agree to all of these regulations.
-If you do not agree with the regulations, please do not submit an application form.
+The Board has developed a set of policy and procedures for market vendors.
+In order to be accepted as a vendor, you must read and agree to all of these policy and procedures.
+If you do not agree with the policy and procedures, please do not submit an application form.
 You are encouraged however to make your objections known to the market manager.